 The Attorney General

-When the state's public interests are at stake, the Attorney General can take legal action on behalf of North Carolina's citizens.
+When public safety and North Carolinians’ interests are at stake, the Attorney General can take legal action on behalf of the State and its people.